 I love working with families and couples to help with eating and body issues.
 My background is in marriage and family therapy and the intersection of this area and eating/body issues are my passions.
 I work with families and couples to provide therapy and necessary resources for the entire family system.
 I generally work from a systems perspective to find the role of the eating and body issues and find other workable ways to meet this same need.
 I offer support groups for families and individuals as well.

-I am an eating disorder therapist.
+I am an eating disorder therapist and certified eating disorder specialist.
 I also specialize in trauma, I align with intuitive eating and Health at Every Size.
 I am anti-diet and weight neutral.
 I am EMDR certified also use other modalities of therapy (Emotional Transformation Therapy, Sandtray, and Comprehensive Resource Model) to help people heal from underlying issues that led to the eating disorder.
 I believe in a team approach and working closely with an eating disorder RD and medical professionals informed about eating disorders.